nats-io/nats-site/README.md

 ### Everything else

-The site is based on the [Bootstrap](http://getbootstrap.com) framework, and the content structure is designed to be simple, informative, intuitive and fast --just like NATS!
+The site is based on the [Bootstrap](http://getbootstrap.com) framework, and the content structure is designed to be simple, informative, intuitive and fast -- just like NATS!
-Please keep these principles in mind as you design new content for the [nats.io](http://nats.io) site.
+Please keep these principles in mind as you modify existing content or design new content for the [nats.io](http://nats.io) site.

 For more information on Bootstrap's themes, conventions, and content support (HTML/CSS/JS), please visit [the Bootstrap website](http://getbootstrap.com).